Huessenbergnetz/libfuoten/README.md

 * folder list model and filtering
 * feeds management (synchronization, adding, deleting, renaming, marking as read, moving)
 * feeds list model and filtering
+* articles management (synchronization, marking as read/unread/starred/unstarred)
+* articles list model and filtering
+* synchronization class
 * SQLite storage class

-## Goals
-* implement complete News App API
-* provide convenience functions for synchronization
-* provide data models representing feeds, folders and items
-* provide local storage classes
-* be extensible

 ## Contributing
-The source code is available on [Github](https://github.com/Buschtrommel/libfuoten), feel free to clone or branch according to the LGPLv3.
+The source code is available on [Github](https://github.com/Huessenbergnetz/libfuoten), feel free to clone or branch according to the LGPLv3.
 Translation is done on [Transifex](https://www.transifex.com/buschtrommel/libfuoten).

 ## Getting libfuoten
 * [openSUSE](https://software.opensuse.org/package/libfuoten)

 ## Building libfuoten
-Either clone the git repository or download one of the [release](https://github.com/Buschtrommel/libfuoten/releases) tarballs.
+Either clone the git repository or download one of the [release](https://github.com/Huessenbergnetz/libfuoten/releases) tarballs.
 Qt 5.6 or newer is required to build libfuoten as well as the following Qt modules: Qt5Core, Qt5Network and Qt5Sql.

 ### Install dependencies